 Maybe.
 Some medications are approved to use while donating, and some aren't.
 Because we feed extremely premature babies, our guidelines for medications may be more strict than what your healthcare provider has recommended for breastfeeding moms.
 Call us to check about specific medications.

 Maybe.
 Most herbs are unregulated, and many are known to pass through breast milk to babies.
 Teas and baked goods have small amounts of herbs and are safe for donors.
-Fenugreek in concentrated forms (pills and powders) can lower babies' blood sugar, so we can't accept milk from donors who take it regularly.
-Call us to check about other specific herbs.
+Call us to check about specific herbs.
 We can almost always take milk pumped after you stop the herbal supplements.

 No, sorry.
 We can't accept any milk that's been heat-treated in any way - including boiling, scalding, warming, or thawing.